tommyknocker/pdo-database-class/README.md

     print_r($user);
 }
 ```
-To avoid long if checks there are couple helper functions to work with raw query select results:
+To avoid long if checks there are couple helper functions to work with raw query select results.

 Get 1 row of results:

 ```php
 $user = $db->rawQueryOne('SELECT * FROM users WHERE id=:id', [id => 10]);
 echo $user['login'];